Legislation and legal definition

 24. What alternative dispute resolution (ADR) methods are available to resolve trade-secret disputes?

-Notwithstanding this, in most trade secret misappropriation cases there may be no existing agreement on any such ADR method.
-Considering the grave nature of the claims, it will be not very likely that the parties reach an agreement subsequent on ADR in such settings.
+Notwithstanding this, in most trade secret misappropriation cases, there may be no existing agreement on any such ADR method.
+Considering the grave nature of the claims, it will be unlikely that the parties reach an agreement subsequent on ADR in such settings.

 25. To what extent may enforcement of trade-secret rights expose the rights holder to liabilities such as unfair competition?

 Generally speaking, to no extent, especially insofar as the enforcement of monetary relief is concerned.
-However, under the German Unfair Trade Practices Act UWG, a party must be careful to avoid spreading of misleading information in the market in relation to the existing judgment or arbitral award and its bearing, since this could give rise to cease and desist and damage claims.
-Regarding cease-and-desist claims there is a theoretical possibility that EU or German antitrust and cartel law concerning abuse of a dominant position in the relevant market comes to bearing.
+However, under the German Unfair Trade Practices Act, a party must be careful to avoid spreading misleading information in the market concerning the existing judgment or arbitral award and its bearing, since this could give rise to cease and desist and damage claims.
+Regarding cease-and-desist claims, there is a theoretical possibility that EU or German antitrust and cartel law concerning abuse of a dominant position in the relevant market comes to bearing.
 However, in German court proceedings, such a defence would need to be raised before the final judgment is issued.
-Concerning foreign judgements or arbitral awards that require recognition by the competent German Court before execution, a defence of abuse of a dominant position in the relevant market could eventually be raised on (international) public policy grounds.
-The outcome will depend on the facts of the specific atypical case.
+Concerning foreign judgments or arbitral awards that require recognition by the competent German court before execution, a defence of abuse of a dominant position in the relevant market could eventually be raised on (international) public policy grounds.
+The outcome will depend on the facts of the specific atypical case

 26. Under what circumstances can a rights holder obtain a preliminary or final injunction in a civil suit for trade-secret misappropriation?